asharara88/SALSA/README.md

 The female protocol emphasizes hormone balance, joint-friendly exercise routines, and nutrient timing for overall vitality.

+## Supplement Reference

+Supplement data can be found in `src/data/supplements.csv` and is automatically converted to `src/data/supplements.json` for programmatic use.
+Each entry provides a supplement name, target benefits, and suggested daily dosage.

 ## Development

 This project is built with TypeScript and uses modern ES modules.